Set and forget Instant Pot Chicken and Potatoes is a savory one pot chicken stew just like my Ukrainian grandma used to make!

 - After Instant Pot has finished cooking, release pressure using Quick Release method by turning valve to Venting and open the lid.

 - Add garlic and fresh herbs.
 Stir gently.
 I like to separate meat off the bone at same time.
-It helps to divide meat more evenly among the family members.
+It helps to divide meat more evenly.

 Notes